 Results can occur immediately during the initial consultation.
 For example, people who have never been able to read, suddenly are able to, people with high prescriptions have their prescription lowered, people with restricted movements can move.
 Changes can occur on many physical, mental and emotional levels throughout the whole process.
 Complete reduction of prescription or to the lowest possible can take between months to many years, depending on the initial prescription, the active engagement of the patient and their overall health.
 Reduction of the prescription in step increment normally occurs with each consultation, although there can be fluctuations throughout the process.
 The process is unique for each individual.

 For non adaptation to lenses up to 3 months, with new lenses prescribed and provided at no extra charge.
 If patients do not adapt within a week to two it is recommended that further prismatic integration is done or the prescription reassessed and reworked.
 One to two year warranty on frames depending on the type of frame.

 Retests normally occur every six months.
 Change in vision is expected to occur within this time.
-However, if you experience any of the following at any stage, it’s time to give us a call our South Yarra clinic to book a retest or another prism integration.
+However, if you experience any of the following at any stage, it’s time to give us a call our Docklands clinic to book a retest or another prism integration.